chanho12/chanho12.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a researcher in the [LiLab](https://lilab.korea.ac.kr/home) at Korea University.
+I am a research Intern in the [LiLab](https://lilab.korea.ac.kr/home) at Korea University.

 My research is committed to building human-like conversational AI systems that can communicate with people as friendly and engaging chatbots.
 My recent primary interests have been in Dialogue Systems, with a focus on:
 1. Long-term dialogue systems